SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

 ## ❔ Exercises

 In the following exercises, we are going to look at two different cases where we can use continuous machine learning.
-The first one is a simple case where we are automatically going to trigger some workflow (like training of a model) whenever we make changes to our data.
+The first one is a simple case where we are automatically going to trigger some workflow (like model training) whenever we make changes to our data.
 This is a very common use case in machine learning where we have a data pipeline that is continuously updating our data.
 The second case is connected to staging and deploying models.
 In this case, we are going to look at how we can automatically do further processing of our model whenever we push a new model to our